U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Dogs and cats flying on Frontier must be at least 8 weeks old.
 Health certificates are not required, but requirements may vary depending on the destination.

-Frontier does not transport pets in the cargo hold as Excess Baggage or as Cargo.
+Frontier does not transport pets in the cargo hold as excess baggage or cargo.

 In-Cabin

-Small dogs, cats, rabbits, guinea pigs, hamsters, and birds may travel in-cabin to destinations around the U.S. for a fee of $99 each way.
+Small dogs, cats, rabbits, guinea pigs, hamsters, and birds may travel in-cabin to destinations around the U.S. for $99 each way.
 Only dogs and cats are allowed in-cabin on international flights.
-Carriers are limited to 18” x 14” x 8”.
+Carriers are limited to 18” x 14” x 8” for hard-sided carriers and 18″ x 14″ x 11″ for soft-sided carriers.
 You may bring an additional carry-on.

 Service Animals

-Service dogs that are at least 4 months old fly free on Frontier, provided they complete DOT Service Animal Forms at least 48 hours before travel.
+Service dogs at least 4 months old fly free on Frontier, provided they complete DOT Service Animal Forms at least 48 hours before travel.

 For additional information, visit the airline’s Family & Pets page.